Skip to content

 Fix and redeploy

-2. Ask the agent to fix the issue — in most cases it can resolve the problem automatically (wrong column name in a migration, missing environment variable, etc.).
+2. Tell the agent what to fix, or let it fix the issue automatically — in most cases it can resolve the problem on its own (wrong column name in a migration, missing environment variable, misconfigured Cloud Run service, etc.).

 You never need to open the GCP console manually.